system76/docs/_articles/encryption-bug.md

 There is a bug in the Plymouth splash screen which can cause issues inputting your password.
 This only affects systems with NVIDIA hardware.

 The current work-around is to disable the splash screen while booting.
 To disable the splash screen on the first boot, tap <kbd>ESC</kbd> while booting to enter the GRUB menu.
 Press <kbd>E</kbd> to edit the default option, then delete the word "splash" from the second to last line, and press <kbd>F10</kbd> to continue booting.
+If the system pauses with a maroon background shown, enter the full disk encryption password.
 Once booted, disable the Plymouth splash screen permanently by editing the GRUB configuration file with this command:

 ```
 sudo gedit /etc/default/grub